The most common problems and strategies to help are explained below.

 Faecal Incontinence

 Faecal Incontinence is a distressing condition which means stool leaks from the back passage.
-This can happen without warning or can be associated with an urge to move your bowels but being unable to make it to the toilet.
+This can happen without warning or can be associated with an urge to move your bowels but being unable to make it to the toilet on time.

 What can you do?

-• Empty your bowel properly by sitting properly on the toilet.
+• Empty your bowel properly by improving stool structure and sitting properly on the toilet.
 See the Toilet Positioning video for more information on this.

 • Sometimes medication can be used, talk to your healthcare professional about this.